 - 42 percent earned career degrees or certificates (845 degrees and certificates)

-- 26 percent completed GED or high school diplomas (405 GEDs, plus 122 diplomas for
+- 26 percent completed GED or high school diplomas (405 GEDs, plus 122 diplomas for a total of 527)

 - 32, average age of graduates

 - 73 – age of oldest graduate, Certificate: Advanced Paralegal

 - 16 – age of youngest graduate, Associate of Arts degree

 - Hiring college president Jean Hernandez — who has close to 30 years of experience in higher education and is our college’s first woman president — after completing a national search.

 - Establishing a $300,000 endowment for the Jack and Elaine Oharah Scholarship, to provide 8-10 scholarships per year for students with the greatest financial need, in honor of retired college president Jack Oharah’s 15 years of service.

 - Signifying a strong commitment to student success and completion by joining Achieving the Dream, a national nonprofit that helps more community college students succeed, particularly students of color and low-income students, and beginning work to identify strategies for improving student success.

 - Baking the cakes (Culinary Arts/Baking students) for Snohomish County’s 150th anniversary celebration.

 - Serving 3,411 students in our college library on Library Snapshot Day, a statewide effort to gather library data, in April.